gameshler/arch_install/arch-linux-installation-docs/03_arch_needed_apps.md

 nvm use 22
 node --version
 ```
+### Github SSH Setup

+- Follow [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to setup an ssh key for github
+- Follow [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to add the ssh key to your github account

 ### Global Modules

 There are a few global node modules I use a lot: